Hudson River School: Female artists

 Several women were associated with the Hudson River School.
 Susie M. Barstow was an avid mountain climber who painted the mountain scenery of the Catskills and the White Mountains.
 Eliza Pratt Greatorex was an Irish-born painter who was the second woman elected to the National Academy of Design.
 Julie Hart Beers led sketching expeditions in the Hudson Valley region before moving to a New York City art studio with her daughters.
 Harriet Cany Peale studied with Rembrandt Peale and Mary Blood Mellen was a student and collaborator with Fitz Henry Lane.

 Legacy

-Hudson River School art has had minor periods of resurgence in popularity.
-The school gained interest after World War I, probably due to nationalist attitudes.
+Hudson River School art has had minor periods of a resurgence in popularity.
+The school gained interest after World War I, likely due to nationalist attitudes.
 Interest declined until the 1960s, and the regrowth of the Hudson Valley has spurred further interest in the movement.
 Historic house museums and other sites dedicated to the Hudson River School include Olana State Historic Site in Hudson, New York, the Thomas Cole National Historic Site in the town of Catskill, the Newington-Cropsey Foundation's historic house museum, art gallery, and research library in Hastings-on-Hudson, New York, and the John D. Barrow Art Gallery in the village of Skaneateles, New York.